You don’t need us to tell you that dry skin is less than skin.

 - harsh, astringent products, which can cause inflammation in the skin tissues

-- dry skin on face can be due to a hormonal imbalance, such as pregnancy or menopause
+- dry skin on the face can be due to a hormonal imbalance, such as pregnancy or menopause

 - low humidity levels and low temperature, drying heat in winter, air conditioning in summer, can lead to dehydrated skin